dohoudaniel/Ican-backend/README.md

 ## 🎯 Overview

-The ICAN ExamHack Backend API is a robust, scalable Node.js application built with Express.js and MongoDB.
+The ICAN EduHack Backend API is a robust, scalable Node.js application built with Express.js and MongoDB.
 It serves as the comprehensive backend infrastructure for the ICAN member portal, providing secure authentication, real-time communication, financial services, educational content management, and administrative functionality.

 ### 🌟 Key Highlights